florencemezino/vert_outre_mer/README.md

 Travellers interacting with the site are French and English speaker and lives mainly in the France (but it can be anywhere in the world).
 They are environmentally conscious and socially responsible.
 They suupport sustainable practice.
 Below we can find their profile :

-* Single travellers
-* Couples travellers
+* Single, Couple or Family travellers
-* Family travellers
+* English / French travellers

 ### User stories